vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 }
 ```

-Every time the component `MyComponent` render, React will update the screen _and then_ run the code inside of useEffect. **The code inside effect only will run after React load the component**.
+Every time the component `MyComponent` renders, React will update the screen _and then_ run the code inside of useEffect. **The code inside effect only will run after React load the component**.

 Now let's see how to use effect with some external system.
 Consider a React componente named `<VideoPlayer>` that have a prop isPlaying.